 The discharge air temperature sensor should be installed in the supply air duct. downstream of the rooftop unit.
 Locate the sensor at a location that approximates the average duct temperature.
-To avoid the affects of radiation, the sensor should not be in direct line of sight with the gas furnace.
 Generally, locate the sensor 5-10' from the unit discharge and after one duct turn to allow for air mixing.
 Do not install downstream of VAV boxes or other dampers.

-- Drill a 7/8" Diameter hole in the duct, insert the temperature probe and secure plate to duct using 2-#10 screws. - Be sure to apply gasket or sealant to back of mounting plate prior to screwing the plate to the duct to create an air tight seal.
+- Drill a 7/8" Diameter hole in the duct, insert the temperature probe and secure plate to duct using 2-#10 screws. - 2.
+Be sure to apply gasket or sealant to back of mounting plate prior to screwing the plate to the duct to create an air tight seal.

-Figure 127: Temperature Sensor Installation
+Figure 131: Temperature Sensor Installation